Shaaali/identity-apps/docs/guides/mfa/README.md

 # Multi-Factor Authentication

-Multi-Factor Authentication (MFA) allows you to grant access to your resources by using two (2-Factor) or more (Multi-Factor) factors to authenticate the identity of users.
+Multi-Factor Authentication (MFA) allows you to grant access to your resources by using two (2-Factor) or more (Multi-Factor) factors to authenticate users.
 If one factor is compromised or broken, an attacker still has at least one more barrier to breach before successfully breaking into the resource.
 Hence, MFA provides an additional layer of security to the resource.

 Authentication factors in MFA relies on two or more independent credentials of the below three categories.